ShadyFan2007/SCDR_Android/README.md

 If you're here to build Restored.exe so you can play as Knuckles please be aware that CMake will not let you build this project on Windows.
 Though it should hopefully work on Linux or MacOSX.
-If you're on Windows, run RSDKv3.sln after building Statics of the following:
+If you're on Windows, run RSDKv3.sln in Visual Studio 2022 after building Statics of the following:

 SDL2: https://www.libsdl.org/download-2.0.php
 download the appropriate development library for your compiler and unzip it in "dependecies/windows/SDL2/"